Masmik/kottans_frontend/README.md

 #### **Extra materials**

-The first article includes a lot of tips how not to go mad and not grow old correcting mistakes.
+The first and the second articles includes a lot of tips how not to go mad and not grow old correcting mistakes.

 1. What is Version Control